Vermin of the Internet

 About Vermin of the Internet

-Not the actual rodents.
-I like actual rodents.
-They're intelligent, clean, and mostly just trying to get by.
+Not actual vermin.
+I like actual vermin.
+Rats are intelligent, clean, and mostly just trying to get by.

 Who I Am

-I'm a 71-year-old Welshman living in Italy.
+I'm a 71-year-old Welshman living in the Italian Alps.
 I got online thirty years ago through a screeching 2400 baud modem.
-One of the first sites I visited had the script of the Monty Python Dead Parrot sketch, stored on a server in Australia.
-That internet—slow, small, and not trying to sell me anything is still the one I believe in.
+One of the first things I found was the Dead Parrot sketch, stored on a server in Australia.
+That internet, slow, text-based, and not trying to sell me anything, is still the one I believe in.

 Disclaimer

-Nothing on this site is medical advice, legal advice, or financial advice.
-It's just one man pointing at things and saying "look at this shit."
-If you need real advice, talk to a real professional.
-If you need a laugh and a healthy dose of skepticism, you're in the right place.
+Nothing here is medical, legal, or financial advice.
+It's one man pointing at things and saying "look at this."
+If you need real advice, consult a real professional.
+If you want scepticism and the occasional laugh, you're in the right place.